MertPancar/MertPancar/README.md

 - 👋 Hi, I’m @MertPancar
-- 👀 I’m interested in ...
+- 👀 I’m interested in games.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web programing.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate no one.
-- 📫 How to reach me ...
+- 📫 How to reach me?
+In no way sorry :(

 ```diff
 - My lesson notes